uzzielperez/uzzielperez.github.io/_posts/2020-09-07-Getting-Started-UACMS-Analysis.md

 ```

 You can actually try to do tab completion and see a suite of commands that includes `mke`.
 The `mkedanlzr` will create you a skeleton of an EDAnalyzer.
 You can just add some stuff to it depending on the information you need.

+If you are using a virtual machine or a docker image for the CMS Open data you'll probably be working with `CMSSW_5_3_32/src`.
+So just do the same as above except for `export SCRAM_ARCH=slc7_amd64_gcc820` and you can follow along the tutorial.
+At this point things won't depend much on the CMSSW version until we get to the Photon ID.

 Now, compile the code: